 ‘Oh , Sir Gerald.’

 He looked through the file again, noting certain points, nodded and turned back to her.
 ‘I can’t see there’ll be any issue with this, I’ll see what I can do by tomorrow close of play.’

 ‘I thought you might be kind enough to, I’ve prepared these.’
 She handed two sheets across.
 ‘I’ve marked the spot with a cross in each case.’

 ‘Most thorough.’
 Taking up his pen, he signed where indicated, took the two sheets and tapped them into order on the desk, then handed them across.
 ‘Don’t come back to this office, Ms Dalshiel.’

 ‘I’d think the chances of that are rather remote.’

-He got up, she got up and departed, he walked through and out to the lift, watching it going down to the ground floor, came through, went round the back of Jenny’s desk and watched Dalshiel walk out to the flagstoned footpath, went into the kitchenette to make a coffee, then sat in his chair, thinking.
+He got up, she got up and departed, he went round the back of Jenny’s desk and watched Dalshiel walk out to the flagstoned footpath, went into the kitchenette to make a coffee, then sat in his chair, thinking.

-About seven minutes later, Jenny returned and the two of them went through that section of the disc.
-‘Is it enough?’ asked Jenny.
+About seven minutes later, Jenny returned and the two of them went through the disc they’d recorded.
+‘Is it enough?’ she asked.